-Not a joke - it's a simple fact that by driving less, you will indeed save gas, Right?
+Not meant as a joke - it's a simple fact that by driving less, you will indeed conserve petrol, Right?

 Now, if you can use public transit, or use a bicycle, or walk, instead of your car - that's a bonus!